-International applicants must meet the English proficiency requirements prior to acceptance.
+• International applicants must meet the English proficiency requirements prior to acceptance.

-2.6.2 FXUA's English Proficiency Exam
+2.8.2 FXUA's English Proficiency Exam

 The English proficiency exam, ACCUPLACER, is used to determine if a student has sufficient English proficiency for their degree.
-The required percentage that a student would need to meet in order to demonstrate English proficiency is a 90% on this exam for undergraduate applicants and 95% for graduate applicants.
+The required percentage that a student would need to meet in order to demonstrate English proficiency is 90% for graduate applicants.
+All undergraduate applicants must take the Path to Success Program (PSP) English Assessment.
+The ACCUPLACER test result is valid for 12 months.